Is Korea Easy to Get Around Without a Car? What First-Time Visitors Experience

 The short answer is yes.
-Korea has one of the most connected public transportation systems in the world, linking cities, suburbs, and even smaller towns through trains, buses, and subways.
+Korea has one of the most connected public transportation systems in the world — trains, subways, and buses linking cities, suburbs, and smaller towns with a consistency that's difficult to describe until you've moved through it yourself.

 But the experience is not only about infrastructure.
-It is about how travel begins to feel different when movement becomes predictable and accessible.
+It's about how travel begins to feel different when movement becomes predictable and accessible.

 I thought freedom always came with a steering wheel.
 I thought travel only started once the engine was running and the map was loaded.
 I thought convenience meant control.
 But I noticed something shift the first time I realized I didn't need a car to move across Korea.
 The feeling was subtle, almost unremarkable at first, which is probably why it stayed with me.

 I noticed how my days began to stretch in a quieter way.
 Instead of thinking about traffic or parking, I thought about rhythm.
 The rhythm of trains arriving, doors opening, footsteps lining up, and the soft pause before everything moved again.
-It was predictable, yet never boring.
+Predictable, yet never boring.

 I realized that when movement becomes easy, you stop thinking about where you can't go.
 You start thinking about where you might go next, almost accidentally.